Karaitiana Takamoana: Early life

 Takamoana was said to have been born in Wairarapa to mother Te Rotohenga and father Tini-ki-runga.
-He was of the Ngāti Hawea hapu of Ngāti Kahungunu iwi.
-Takamoana derived chiefly rank among Ngati Te Whatu-i-apiti and Ngati Kahungunu in Heretaunga through his mother, Te Rotohenga, also known as Winipere.
+He was of the Ngāti Hawea hapū of Ngāti Kahungunu iwi.
+Takamoana derived chiefly rank among Ngāti Te Whatu-i-āpiti and Ngati Kahungunu in Heretaunga through his mother, Te Rotohenga, also known as Winipere.
 Henare Tomoana, also a prominent politician, was his half-brother.